-If the TPMS is not functioning properly, the low tire pressure warning light will flash for approximately 1 minute when the ignition switch is placed in the ON position.
+If the TPMS is not functioning properly, the low tire pressure warning light will flash for approximately 1 minute when the ignition switch is turned ON.
 The light will remain on after the 1 minute.
 Have the system checked by a NISSAN dealer.

-For additional information, see "Tire Pressure Monitoring System (TPMS)" in the "Starting and driving" section and "Tire pressure" in the "Maintenance and do-it-yourself" section in this manual.
+For additional information, see "Tire pressure monitoring system (TPMS)" in the "Starting and driving" section.

-- If the light does not illuminate with the ignition switch in the ON position, have the vehicle checked by a NISSAN dealer as soon as possible. - If the light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed. pull off the road to a safe location and stop the vehicle as soon as possible.
-Driving with under-inflated tires may permanently damage the tires and increase the likelihood of tire failure.
+• If the light does not illuminate with the ignition switch turned ON, have the vehicle checked by a NISSAN dealer as soon as possible.

+- If the light illuminates while driving, avoid sudden steering maneuvers or abrupt braking, reduce vehicle speed, pull off the road to a safe location and stop the vehicle as soon as possible.
 Serious vehicle damage could occur and may lead to an accident and could result in serious personal injury.
 Check the tire pressure for all four tires.
-Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label located in the driver's door opening to turn the low tire pressure warning light OFF.
-If the light still comes on while driving after adjusting the tire pressure, a tire may be flat.
-If you have a flat tire, replace it with a spare tire as soon as possible. - When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the TPMS will not function and the low tire pressure warning light will flash for approximately 1 minute.
-The light will remain on after 1 minute.
+Adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the low tire pressure warning light OFF.
+If the light still illuminates while driving after adjusting the tire pressure, a tire may be flat.
+If you have a flat tire, replace it with a spare tire as soon as possible. - When a spare tire is mounted or a wheel is replaced, tire pressure will not be indicated, the TPMS will not function and the low tire pressure warning light will flash.
 Contact your NISSAN dealer as soon as possible for tire replacement and/or system resetting. - Replacing tires with those not originally specified by NISSAN could affect the proper operation of the TPMS.